|Nutrition Facts (per serving)|

-- 6 egg yolks
+6 large egg yolks

-- 2/3 cup (120 g) sugar
+2/3 cup (120 grams) sugar

-Beat the yolks and the sugar until the mixture is palest yellow tending towards white.
+Beat the yolks and the sugar until the mixture is palest yellow, tending towards white.

 Do not let it reach a boil, but remove it from the fire as soon as it thickens.

 When it has cooled to merely warm, you can, if you like, fold in an egg white beaten to very firm peaks.

 Raw Egg Warning

 Consuming raw and lightly-cooked eggs poses a risk of food-borne illness.